istio/istio.io/content/en/docs/ops/deployment/security-model/index.md

 Note that this automatic detection relies on Istio associating the traffic to a Service.
 [Unsupported traffic types](/docs/ops/configuration/traffic-management/traffic-routing/#unmatched-traffic) or [configuration scoping](/docs/ops/configuration/mesh/configuration-scoping/) can prevent this.

-When [connecting to a backend](/docs/concepts/security/#secure-naming), the set of allowed identities is computed, at the Service level, based on the union of all backend's identities.
+When [connecting to a backend](/docs/concepts/security/#secure-naming), the set of allowed identities is computed, at the service level, based on the union of all backend's identities.
 {{< /tab >}}

 {{< tab name="Ambient mode" category-value="ambient" >}}